Dean of Collarts

 Future Student Advisor

-Anne Lighthart completed a Post Grad in Holistic Counselling and Psychotherapy in 2013 and is now a Clinical Psychotherapist.
-In 2018 she is in her fifth year of a second Post Grad Certification as Anthroposophic Psychotherapist.
-All of Anne’s training is oriented in the arts and utilises artistic methods in practice.
+Anne Ligthart completed a Post Grad in Holistic Counselling and Psychotherapy in 2013 and is now a Clinical Psychotherapist.
+In 2018 she is in her fifth year of a second Post Grad Certification as an Anthroposophic Psychotherapist.
+All of Anne’s training is oriented in the arts and

-She has two children, 18 and 22 years, and is a professional scuba diver; she enjoys diving in the tropics on the holidays and has a daily practice in yoga.
+She has two children, 18 and 22 years, and is a devoted parent as well as a Professional scuba diver.
+She enjoys diving in the tropics on holidays and has a daily practice in yoga.

 Wellbeing Support and Counsellor